 It is only the Summary for Policymakers, typically around 30 pages, that receives a word-by-word review, during the final plenary session, by diplomats from almost every nation in the world.
 The lead authors of the report are on hand at the plenary to make sure that any changes are scientifically valid.
 The diplomats have a say in how the Summary for Policymakers is worded, but the scientists have the last word on what is said.

 The result of the IPCC process is a report that carries the weight of formal approval by the world's governments as well as the authority of hundreds of participating scientists.
-For more about the process, see the IPCC Fact Sheet on How the Summary for Policymakers of an IPCC Working Group report is approved during the Plenary.
+For more about the process, see the IPCC Fact Sheet: How does the IPCC review process work?
+(PDF).